jacnel/bundledrefs/README.md

 python plot.py --save_plots --microbench
 ```

 `runscript.sh` will run expeirments based on `experiment_list_generate.sh`, which will write a list of experiments to be run into a file.
-This generation script can be altered to try out new configurations.
+This generation script can be altered to try out new configurations. `plot.py` pulls the configuration directly from `config.mk` so no changes to it should be necessary.

-**WARNING**: The experiments can take a long time to run because there are many competitors.
-We have preconfigured the run to execute a single trial (the paper uses 3), run for 1s (the paper uses 3s), and test the optimistic skip-list and Citrus tree (the paper tests all three data structures).
-The number of trials and runtime can be configured in `runscript.sh` and the data structures in `experiment_list_generate.sh`.

 `experiment_list_generate.sh` includes two experiments.
 The first, saved under `microbench/data/workloads` fixes the range query size to 50 and tests various workload configurations.
 This corresponds to Figure 2 in the paper as well as additional experiments for get-only and update-only workloads.
 The second, whose results will be written to `microbench/data/rq_sizes`, executes a 50%-50% update-rq workload at various range query lengths (i.e., 1, 5, 10, 50, 100, 500).
 This corresponds to Figure 3.

-The default is that both experiments will run, which is estimated at 20 minutes to complete but may take longer because that does not include prefill time.
+**WARNING**: The experiments can take a long time to run because there are many competitors.
+As was used for our results, have preconfigured the run to execute three trials, run for 3s, and test the optimistic skip-list and Citrus tree.
+Both `runscript.sh` and `experiment_list_generate.sh` contain some addtional configuration options, but _they are not required_.

++ `runscript.sh` defines the length of experiments.
+Specifically, lines 9 and 36 are pertinent as they adjust the number of trials per-configuration and the length of each trial.
+If you do not wish to wait as long for the experiments to terminate, you may adjust these values knowing that the results may differ from those presented in the paper.
++ `experiment_list_generate.sh` contains some other configuration options.
+The current configuration is an abridged version, which limits the nubmer of overall tests to run for the sake of time.
+Lines 16-18 indicate which competitors to test (`rqtechniques`), which data structures to run them on (`datastructures`), and the key ranges to use (`ksizes`).

+**Output**

+As stated previously, the microbenchmark saves data under `./microbench/data`.
+This raw data is used by the plotting script, but is first translated to a .csv file that is also stored in the subdirectory corresponding to each experiment in `experiment_list_generate.sh`.
+Upon running `plot.py` with the argument `--save_plots`, the generated graphs will be stored in `./figures` (again, in the corresponding subdirectories).

+To further support the figures, there is also output generated to the console that prints the speedup of each competitor over the "unsafe" version.
+This can be used to analyze the results portrayed in Figure 2 as relative to the theoretical maximum.

-## Macrobenchmark
+## b.
+Macrobenchmark

 In addition to demonstrating better performance in mixed workloads, we also demonstrate improvements over competitors in index performance when integrated into a database.
 This can be observed by running the macrobenchmark.